edong6768/Malet/README.md

 ```

 Experiment logs also enables resuming to the most recently run config when a job is suddenly killed.
+Note that this only enable you to resume from the begining of the training.
+For resuming from intermediate log checkpoints, check out [Log checkpointing](#log-checkpointing).

 ### 3. Plot making